-Paul O’Brien is one of the world’s leading inorganic materials scientists focusing on developing new chemical processes for manufacturing thin films and nanoparticles.
+Paul O’Brien was one of the world’s leading inorganic materials scientists focusing on developing new chemical processes for manufacturing thin films and nanoparticles.
 Amongst these are chemical vapour deposition techniques for compounds containing sulfur or selenium, and a very simple method for making quantum dots — semiconductor nanocrystals that show quantum behaviour.

-Paul is a strong advocate of communicating science to a wider audience and gives popular talks — usually on nanotechnology — including Café Scientifique and school lectures.
-He has edited many books, including a series on nanoscience and technology for the Royal Society of Chemistry (RSC).
-His accolades include the Kroll Award, the IOM3’s Sir Colin Humphries Award (for outreach) and Platinum Medal, the SDC Gold Medal, the RSC’s first Peter Day Award, and honorary degrees from the universities of Zululand, Liverpool and Aveiro.
+Paul was a strong advocate of communicating science to a wider audience and gives popular talks — usually on nanotechnology — including Café Scientifique and school lectures.
+He edited many books, including a series on nanoscience and technology for the Royal Society of Chemistry (RSC).
+His accolades included the Kroll Award, the IOM3’s Sir Colin Humphries Award (for outreach) and Platinum Medal, the SDC Gold Medal, the RSC’s first Peter Day Award, and honorary degrees from the universities of Zululand, Liverpool and Aveiro.

 Professor Paul O'Brien CBE FREng FRS died on 16 October 2018.